Oreire/app-balancer-project/README.md

     #ALB DIR specifies the componets of the Application Load Balancer

-    #VPC DIR specifies the IGW, Subnets and Route Table
+    #VPC DIR specifies the IGW, Subnets and RTs

-# Redis Elasticache (Single Master Node) was created as a separate terraform configuration
+# Elasticache for Redis (Single Master Node) was created as a separate terraform configuration

-  #Redis Terraforn file was implemented under the primary project directory
+  #Redis adffords the implemention of:

+    #Highly Available, Distributed and Secure in-memory cache
+    #Decreased Access L
+    #Increased Throughput
+    #Optimoization of Loads on the Relational or NoSQL databases & Applications

 # Backend S3 strorage for terraform state files